MithamoMorgan/Drive_Data_Analytics/Readme.md

 Here is the [link](https://github.com/MithamoMorgan/Drive_Data_Analytics/blob/master/final_clean_car_data.csv) to access the dataset.
 Feel free to download the dataset for more analysis.

+Here is a sample of the first few rows.

 ![](https://github.com/MithamoMorgan/Drive_Data_Analytics/blob/master/csv%20img.jpg)

 ## Problem Statement